andyhandsome666/EE5216/README.md

-This is a course in NTHU EE "Timing Circuits and Applications"
+This is a course in NTHU EE "_Timing Circuits and Applications_"
 The course includes three projects
-* SAR - Successive Approximation Register
+* _SAR_ - Successive Approximation Register
-* DCO - Digital Controlled Ocsillator
+* _DCO_ - Digital Controlled Ocsillator
-* PLL - cell based Phase Locked Loop
+* _PLL_ - cell based Phase Locked Loop